 Ground-based remote sensing stations can provide measurements with high temporal and vertical resolution but are limited to few locations that are almost exclusively on land.
 Airborne remote sensing bridges this gap between coarse satellite observations and stationary ground-based measurements.
-The HALO aircraft (High Altitude LOng range research aircraft, Krautstrunk and Giez, 2012; Wendisch et al., 2016) with its long range, high ceiling and the possibility for carrying a heavy payload is a great platform to explore clouds in maritime conditions over the ocean with highly resolved measurements.
-The HALO Microwave Instrument Package (HAMP, Mech et al., 2014) has been developed to allow for in-depth remote sensing of clouds and their microphysical properties.
-It consists of a 35 GHz cloud radar and a 26 channel microwave radiometer covering a spectral range from 20 to 183 GHz.
+The HALO aircraft (High Altitude Long Range Research Aircraft, Krautstrunk and Giez, 2012; Wendisch et al., 2016) with its long range, high ceiling and the possibility for carrying a heavy payload is a great platform to explore clouds in maritime conditions over the ocean with highly resolved measurements.
+The HALO Microwave Package (HAMP, Mech et al., 2014) has been developed to allow for in-depth remote sensing of clouds and their microphysical properties.
+It consists of a 35 GHz cloud radar and a 26-channel microwave radiometer covering a spectral range from 20 to 183 GHz.

 In this article, data sets from four campaigns performed in different climate regimes are presented.
-The first campaign, NAR-VAL1 (Next-generation Aircraft Remote sensing for VALidation Studies), consisted of two sub-campaigns: NARVAL-South and NARVAL-North.
-In December 2013, NARVAL-South focused on observations of shallow convection in the trade wind region of the eastern tropical Atlantic during the dry season and consisted of eight research flights out of Barbados (Fig. 1 (a)).
-During NARVAL-North in January 2014, post-frontal regimes over the extratropical North Atlantic were observed with seven research flights.
-The center of operations was Keflavik, Iceland (Fig. 1 (b)).
+The first campaign, NARVAL1 (Next-Generation Aircraft Remote Sensing for Validation Studies), consisted of two subcampaigns: NARVAL-South and NARVAL-North.
+In December 2013, NARVAL-South focused on observations of shallow convection in the trade wind region of the eastern tropical Atlantic during the dry season and consisted of eight research flights out of Barbados (Fig. 1a).
+During NARVAL-North in January 2014, postfrontal regimes over the extratropical North Atlantic were observed with seven research flights.
+The center of operations was Keflavik, Iceland (Fig. 1b).
 An overview of all NARVAL1 flights and measurements is provided by Klepp et al. (2014).
 NARVAL2 succeeded this first demonstrator mission in August 2016.
-During this campaign, HALO was again deployed to Barbados (Fig. 1 (c)).
+During this campaign, HALO was again deployed to Barbados (Fig. 1c).
 NARVAL2 measurements complement the NARVAL-South measurements with observations of the atmosphere over the tropical Atlantic during the wet season (Stevens et al., 2019).
 Directly following the NARVAL2 mission, the same HALO payload was flown during the NAWDEX (North Atlantic Waveguide and Downstream Impact Experiment) campaign (Schäfler et al., 2018).
-Here, HALO was again deployed to Keflavik, Iceland, for five weeks in September and October 2016 (Fig. 1 (d)).
-HAMP observations from NAWDEX give insight into convective clouds and their surroundings in the frontal regions and warm sector of mid-latitude cyclones.
+Here, HALO was again deployed to Keflavik, Iceland, for 5 weeks in September and October 2016 (Fig. 1d).
+HAMP observations from NAWDEX give insight into convective clouds and their surroundings in the frontal regions and warm sector of midlatitude cyclones.
 In this paper, a unified data set comprising HAMP measurement data from the four campaigns described above is presented and made available.

 The measurements were rigorously quality controlled to ensure temporal collocation of all instruments and to remove erroneous measurements.
-Additionally, a quality flag has been added to the data sets to communicate the quality of each data point.
-The data have been regridded onto a unified grid for easily combined analyses of the measurements.
+Additionally, a quality flag was added to the data sets to communicate the quality of each data point.
+The data were regridded onto a unified grid for easily combined analyses of the measurements.
 The HAMP data, together with dropsonde measurements, provide insights into cloud geometry, hydrometeors, vertically integrated humidity and thermodynamic profiles.